Boolean Logic

 These circuits serve as a fundamental concept in computational complexity theory, where they help analyze the efficiency and

 limitations of different computational processes.
-Here, we only introduce the definition of Boolean circuits.
-We will revisit this topic
+Here we introduce the basic definition; the study of

 Definition: Boolean Circuit

-The size of a circuit is its total number of gates, and its
+The size of a circuit is its total number of gate nodes, and its

-depth is the length of the longest path from any input to an output.
+depth is the length of the longest directed path from any input to any output.

 Example: Circuit for XOR